sourcegraph/about/content/blogposts/2024/cody-jetbrains-6-0-26-release.md

   alt="New Cody sidebar"
 />

 You will need to upgrade to JetBrains version 2023.2 or later to see the new sidebar.
-Going forward, the Cody plugin will be optimized for more recent JetBrains IDE version, and we will only make critical security and bug fixes for versions 2023.1 and older.
+Going forward, the Cody plugin will be optimized for more recent JetBrains IDE versions, and we will only make critical security and bug fixes for versions 2023.1 and older.

 ## Changelog